 Sita actively participated in many acts in the struggle against apartheid throughout the 1980s, driving her bakkie to numerous meetings, events, and demonstrations.
 She bravely and willingly addressed public rallies even in the face of intensifying repression.

-In 1985, Maniben was one of those chosen to represent the TIC at the funeral of the Cradock four and she travelled down to the Eastern Cape on the special bus hired for the journey.
-On the way back, the bus was stopped just outside Lenasia and all the passengers were detained and sent to Diepkloof Prison.
-Maniben spent 87 days in solitary confinement.
-On her release, she continued to participate in protest activities against apartheid.
+In July 1985, Sita was one of those chosen to represent the TIC at the funeral of the Cradock Four – UDF activists who were brutally killed by the apartheid regime.
+She insisted on travelling down to the Transkei (now Eastern Cape) on the special bus hired for the journey.
+On the way back to Johannesburg, Transvaal, the bus was stopped just outside Lenasia, Transvaal, and all the passengers were detained and sent to Diepkloof Prison (known as Sun City), Transvaal.
+They were arrested on the first day of the State of Emergency that was declared the night before.
+Sita spent 87 days in solitary confinement.
+On her release, she remained undeterred and continued to participate in protest activities against apartheid.